Faizul39/email_Script/README.md

 Dear [Name],

 I hope this email finds you well.
 My name is [Your Name], and I’m [Your Position] at [Your Company].
 I wanted to introduce myself and explore potential ways we can collaborate on [specific topic].

+Dear Hiring Manager,

+Thank you for presenting such a wonderful opportunity.
+I am excited to apply for the position of Senior Executive as advertised on JIB.
+My qualifications and professional experiences align closely with the requirements of this role.

+Please find my application documents attached for your review:

+Resume
+Cover Letter

+I would be delighted to discuss how I can contribute to your team and look forward to the opportunity to hear from you soon.